• Located in Strathcona County

 EALT works with several partnering organizations to conserve this property.

 Golden Ranches resides within the Cooking Lake Moraine, an upland area full of rolling hills and low wet areas left behind by the glacial ice of the Ice Age.
 This area was home to the first conservation and reforestation projects in Alberta, a result from the forest loss to logging and fires.
 This first project was called the Cooking Lake Forest Reserve, an area that resulted in today’s natural areas including Golden Ranches, Elk Island National Park, Cooking Lake–Blackfoot Provincial Recreation Area, Ministik Bird Sanctuary and other protected natural areas.

 Golden Ranches and the surrounding Beaver Hills served as the winter home for the massive herds of roaming bison.
 As history goes, if wild game are present, then humans are not too far behind.
 According to archeological records, the presence of big game hunters in the Beaver Hills area has been noted as far back as 12,000 years ago.
 Many generations of Indigenous groups lived off the land and its plentiful resources.

 The first piece of Golden Ranches was bought in 1950 by a rancher named George Golden.
 Over the next several decades, he bought, sold and traded land until he had his land all in one spot, a single block of 1800 acres.
 The land became home to a successful horse and cow ranch.
 In 2008, the owners no longer wanted to manage the land.
-To protect the land, EALT partnered with the Alberta Conservation Association, Ducks Unlimited Canada, the Nature Conservancy Canada and various corporate donors to obtain the land that is now Golden Ranches.
+To protect the land, EALT partnered with the Alberta Conservation Association, Alberta Fish and Game Association, and the Nature Conservancy of Canada and various corporate donors to obtain the land that is now Golden Ranches.